-Subject to the terms and on the conditions contained in an amended and restated programme agreement dated 30 January 2019 (such Programme Agreement as modified and/or supplemented and/or restated from time to time, the "Programme Agreement") between the Issuer, the Guarantor, the Dealers and the Arranger, the Notes will be offered on a continuous basis by the Issuer to the Dealers.
+Subject to the terms and on the conditions contained in an amended and restated programme agreement dated 23 June 2020 (such Programme Agreement as modified and/or supplemented and/or restated from time to time, the "Programme Agreement") between the Issuers, the Guarantor, the Dealers and the Arranger, the Notes will be offered on a continuous basis by an Issuer to the Dealers.
 The Notes may be resold at prevailing market prices, or at prices related thereto, at the time of such resale, as determined by the relevant Dealer.
-The Notes may also be sold by the Issuer through the Dealers, acting as agents of the Issuer.
+The Notes may also be sold by an Issuer through the Dealers, acting as agents of the relevant Issuer.
 The Programme Agreement also provides for Notes to be issued in syndicated Tranches that are jointly and severally underwritten by two or more Dealers.

-The Issuer will pay each relevant Dealer a commission as agreed between them in respect of Notes subscribed by it.
-The Issuer has agreed to reimburse the Dealers for certain of their activities in connection with the Programme.
+The relevant Issuer will pay each relevant Dealer a commission as agreed between them in respect of Notes subscribed by it.
+The Issuers have agreed to reimburse the Dealers for certain of their activities in connection with the Programme.

-The Issuer has agreed to indemnify the Dealers against certain liabilities in connection with the offer and sale of the Notes.
-The Programme Agreement entitles the Dealers to terminate any agreement that they make to subscribe for Notes in certain circumstances prior to payment for such Notes being made to the Issuer.
+The Issuers have agreed to indemnify the Dealers against certain liabilities in connection with the offer and sale of the Notes.
+The Programme Agreement entitles the Dealers to terminate any agreement that they make to subscribe for Notes in certain circumstances prior to payment for such Notes being made to the relevant Issuer.